I think there is almost two dozen copies of my final draft floating around out there in paper form and word files.

 Then I became acutely aware of pain.
 I blinked rapidly.
 Everything hurt.
 The gash across my chest stung.
 My lungs and throat felt like they were on fire.
 Dozens of small scrapes and cuts covered my singed body.
 My long underwear was in tatters.

-Bits of flaming debris were scattered throughout the yard.
+Bits of smoking debris were scattered throughout the yard.
 A pitchfork was embedded nearby, its broken handle on fire.

-What remained of the barn shuddered then collapsed in on itself in a shower of sparks and flame.
+What remained of the barn shuddered and collapsed in a shower of sparks and flame.

 The beast lay near me.
 Blood ran from its many wounds and mingled with the rain.
 The rear legs and tail were shredded and mangled from the explosion.